From Wildfires To ICE Raids, L.A. Latines Keep Fighting Back

 Doris Anahí Muñoz, an artist and activist who previously endured family separation at the hands of ICE, says there are several things she wished she knew during one of the darkest moments of her life.

 Thankfully, community support is growing, as a result there are more resources available including free legal services across L.A., offering help to undocumented folks in need.
-Some of these organizations include:
+Some of these organisations include:

 The Coalition for Humane Immigrant Rights (CHIRLA): Diverse immigrant families and individuals whose mission is to achieve a just society fully inclusive of immigrants